 Being in shape is important, of course, to avoid injury and run to the best of your ability.
 But more often than not, we see at least one case in each major ultramarathon of a runner who has the physical ability, but breaks down mentally for one reason or another.
 Bracy gives examples of ultrarunners who seem to be masters of their mental capacity, and offers 35 practical exercises to help you improve your mental toughness to match your grit.

-For women in particular, who are often socialized with negative self-talk and not as encouraged to think of themselves as amazing, this book is an amazing resource.
-And yeah, buying this book supports Bracy, one of our sport’s top women, both on the trails and as a professional consultant.Shop the Mental Training for Ultrarunning Book by Addie Bracy
+For women in particular, who are often socialized with negative self-talk and not as encouraged to think of themselves as amazing, this book is a great resource.
+And yeah, buying this book supports Bracy, one of our sport’s top women both on the trails and as a professional consultant.Shop the Mental Training for Ultrarunning Book by Addie Bracy

 Through this book, we learn that everyone is a work in progress, and your life is what you make of it.Shop A Beautiful Work in Progress Book by Mirna Valerio